 STANDARD LEASE AGREEMENT

-This FIRST ADDENDUM TO STANDARD LEASE AGREEMENT ("Addendum") is attached to and made a part of that certain Lease between _________________________________________ ("Landlord"), and _______________________________ ("Tenant"), which is dated ____________________ ("Lease").
+This FIRST ADDENDUM TO STANDARD LEASE AGREEMENT ("Addendum") is attached to and made a part of that certain Lease between OPT PARKHILL LLC., a Colorado limited liability company ("Landlord"), and [TBD] (Tenant"), which is dated ____________________, 2015 ("Lease").
 Landlord and Tenant desire to modify the Lease in the following particulars only.
 As such, Landlord and Tenant hereby agree that the following shall be included as part of said Lease:

 1. GRANT OF OPTION(S).
-Tenant is hereby granted __________ (__________) option(s) to extend the term of this Lease (each an “Extension Term”) upon all of the provisions contained in the Lease, except for Minimum Rent, for a period of ___________ (__________) years per option.
-Such options shall be exercised, if at all, by Landlord’s receipt of written notice from Tenant by either personal delivery, delivery by certified or registered mail, postage prepaid, return receipt requested, or by recognized overnight delivery service (such as FedEx), unequivocally and irrevocably exercising the applicable option ("Option Notice") at least two hundred seventy (270) days but not more than three hundred sixty (360) days before the expiration of the initial Term or previously exercised Extension Term (if any), as the case may be.
+Tenant is hereby granted one (1) option to extend the term of this Lease (each an “Extension Term”) upon all of the provisions contained in the Lease, except for Minimum Rent, for a period of five (5) years per option.
+Such options shall be exercised, if at all, by Landlord’s receipt of written notice from Tenant by either personal delivery, delivery by certified or registered mail, postage prepaid, return receipt requested, or by recognized overnight delivery service (such as FedEx), unequivocally and irrevocably exercising the applicable option ("Option Notice") at least one hundred eighty (180) days but not more than three hundred sixty (360) days before the expiration of the initial Term or previously exercised Extension Term (if any), as the case may be.
 Tenant cannot exercise more than one option at a time, and Tenant can only exercise the option for the Extension Term arising immediately following the end of the existing Term (as it has been previously extended).
 The Option Notice shall, upon Landlord’s receipt thereof, be irrevocable and shall bind Tenant to the Extension Term.
 Reference to the "Term" of the Lease as used in the Lease shall include all Extension Term(s) for which options to extend are exercised in accordance herewith.
 Tenant shall have no other right to extend the Term except as set forth in this Addendum.
 Time is of the essence in this Addendum.
 If Landlord does not receive the Option Notice within such time period, then, at Landlord’s election, same shall cause the option to extend and all subsequent option(s) to extend, if any, to be cancelled, void and of no further force or effect, regardless of the reason for Landlord’s failure to receive the Option Notice (including, without limitation, inadvertence by Tenant or the Tenant Parties, discussions or negotiations pertaining to the Minimum Rent or other terms of the Lease during the Extension Term, or otherwise).
+If (a) Tenant is not in default of the Lease beyond any applicable notice and cure period at the time of delivery of the Option Notice and on the commencement of the Extension Term, (b) Tenant has a tangible net worth of at least $______________________ (as determined by Landlord in its reasonable, good faith discretion based on financial statements to be provided by Tenant to Landlord concurrently with the Option Notice), and (c) Tenant is the owner of and is operating at least ________________ Jimmy Johns restaurants, Guarantor shall be removed as the guarantor for all liabilities and obligations arising under the Guaranty to the extent arising due to acts and/or obligations and liabilities occurring and/or arising after the commencement of the Extension Term.